YaelBenShalom/Turtlebot3-SLAM-from-scratch/nurtlesim/README.md

-# Sensing, Navigation and Machine Learning For Robotics
+# Package: nurtlesim

-- ME-495, Winter 2021
+Author: Yael Ben Shalom

-# Nurtlesim Package
+## Package Summary

-- This package stores the simulator for the turtlebot and SLAM.<br>
+This package stores the simulator for the turtlebot and SLAM.<br>
 The simulator simulates the robot kinematics and a sensor that detects the relative x, y positions of landmarks and a landmark id.

 ## Nodes and launchfiles